jcrouser/CSC120-A7/README.md

 <img src="https://cdn-icons-png.flaticon.com/512/1596/1596485.png" alt="Library icon created by Freepik - Flaticon" width="200"/>

 In this phase, your task is to expand on the stub contained in `Library.java`.
-A `Library` doesn't have any `residents` (nor do we have to worry about a dining room), but it does have a `collection` (of titles) which we'll store in another data structure called a `HashTable`:
+A `Library` doesn't have any `residents` (nor do we have to worry about a dining room), but it does have a `collection` (of titles) which we'll store in another data structure called a `Hashtable`:
 ```
-private HashTable<String, Boolean> collection;
+private Hashtable<String, Boolean> collection;
 ```
-`HashTable`s are a way to store `(key, value)` pairs in Java.
+`Hashtable`s are a way to store `(key, value)` pairs in Java.
 We'll use store each book's title and author (concatenated together as one `String`, i.e. `"The Lorax by Dr. Seuss"`) as the `key`, and we'll use the corresponding boolean value to record whether or not the book is available (`true`) or currently checked out (`false`).

 ---
-1. Make the `Library` class `extend` the `Building` class, add a `private HashTable<String, boolean> collection` attribute, and initialize this to an empty `HashTable<String, boolean>` inside the `Library` constructor.
-Don't forget to `import java.util.HashTable`!
+1. Make the `Library` class `extend` the `Building` class, add a `private Hashtable<String, boolean> collection` attribute, and initialize this to an empty `Hashtable<String, boolean>` inside the `Library` constructor.
+Don't forget to `import java.util.Hashtable`!

 ---
-2. Write methods to update the `HashTable` containing the `collection` every time we add/remove a title:
+2. Write methods to update the `Hashtable` containing the `collection` every time we add/remove a title:
 ```
 public void addTitle(String title);
 public String removeTitle(String title); // return the title that we removed